helenqu/multimodal-pretraining-pmi/README.md

 ## Datasets

 ### GenPairs Dataset
+The GenPairs dataset used in our evaluations can be downloaded [here](https://huggingface.co/datasets/helenqu/GenPairs).

-To create the GenPairs dataset, run:
+To create your own version of the GenPairs dataset, run:

 ```bash
 ./scripts/create_genpairs.sh <path_to_pairs_data> <output_path>
 ```

-### ImageNet-Pairs Dataset
+### ImageNet-Paste Dataset
+The ImageNet-Paste dataset used in our evaluations can be downloaded [here](https://huggingface.co/datasets/helenqu/ImageNet-Paste).

-To create the ImageNet-Pairs dataset, run:
+To create your own version of the ImageNet-Paste dataset, run:

 ```bash
 ./scripts/create_imagenetpairs.sh